spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 }
 ```

-Our first implementation is simple. `Issue` and `BlockerIssues` are references
+`Issue` and `BlockerIssues` are references to the corresponding tables in an
-to the corresponding tables in an SQL database.
-Their `insert` methods return
+SQL database.
+Their `insert` methods return a promise that indicate whether
-a promise that indicate whether the query has been completed.
-The query is
-executed by a connection pool.
+the query has been completed.
+The query is executed by a connection pool.

 But then, we run into a problem.
 We don't want to partially save the issue if
 some of the data was not inserted successfuly.
 We want the entire save